About Me

 Dear friends,

-Thank you for taking an interest in my music.
-Below you can find my biography with some additional information about my pieces.
+Thank you for your interest in my music.
+Below you will find my biography along with additional information about some of my pieces.
+The titles of the pieces link to detailed descriptions and audio recordings.

-I hope that you enjoy this site!
+I hope you enjoy exploring this site!

-Boris Pigovat.
+Boris Pigovat

 Biography

+The world premiere of Requiem “The Holocaust” for Viola & Symphony Orchestra took place at the Memorial evening dedicated to the Babiy Yar tragedy (Kiev, 2.10.2001, soloist – Rainer Moog).
 In 2008 this work was performed in Wellington, New Zealand at the Concert of Remembrance 70th Anniversary of Kristallnacht (soloist – Donald Maurice).
 The CD with this performance was released in 2010 by the label ATOLL (New Zealand).
 In 2012 the CD REQUIEM received the prestigious ‘Supersonic’ Award from the PIZZICATO Magazine.

 His work Music of Sorrow and Hope (2011) was commissioned and premiered by the Israel Philharmonic Orchestra (conductor – Zubin Mehta) at the IPO’s 75th Anniversary Festival.
-In 2013 Maestro Mehta and the Israel Philharmonic Orchestra performed this work again in two concerts of the subscription series.

 For More Information – External Links